YaolingYang/SparsePainter/README.md

 * **-matchfile [file]** The file name of the set-maximal match file which is the output of [pbwt -maxWithin](https://github.com/danjlawson/pbwt/blob/master/pbwtMain.c).
 This can only be used for painting reference samples against themselves.
 When ``matchfile`` is given, there is no need to provide ``reffile`` and ``targetfile``, because all the match information required for painting is contained in ``matchfile``.
 Using set-maximal matches is not recommended because set-maximal matches are extremely sparse that will significantly reduce the accuracy, despite saving compute time.

 # Example
 The example dataset is contained in the /example folder.
 This example includes 8000 reference individuals from 4 populations with 2091 SNPs (Both vcf version ``donor.vcf.gz`` and phase version ``donor.phase.gz`` are available), and the aim is to paint 500 target individuals (Both vcf version ``target.vcf.gz`` and phase version ``target.phase.gz`` are available).
-Remember we have compiled SparsePainter in ``SparsePainter.exe``, then we can paint with the following command:
+Remember we have compiled SparsePainter in ``SparsePainter``, then we can paint with the following command:

 (a) If your input file is in vcf or vcf.gz format:

 ``
-./SparsePainter.exe -reffile donor.vcf.gz -targetfile target.vcf.gz -popfile popnames.txt -mapfile map.txt -namefile targetname.txt -out target_vs_ref -prob -chunklength -aveSNP -aveind
+./SparsePainter -reffile donor.vcf.gz -targetfile target.vcf.gz -popfile popnames.txt -mapfile map.txt -namefile targetname.txt -out target_vs_ref -prob -chunklength -aveSNP -aveind
 ``

 (b) If your input file is in phase of phase.gz format:

 ``
-./SparsePainter.exe -reffile donor.phase.gz -targetfile target.phase.gz -popfile popnames.txt -mapfile map.txt -namefile targetname.txt -out target_vs_ref -prob -chunklength -aveSNP -aveind
+./SparsePainter -reffile donor.phase.gz -targetfile target.phase.gz -popfile popnames.txt -mapfile map.txt -namefile targetname.txt -out target_vs_ref -prob -chunklength -aveSNP -aveind
 ``

 The output file for this example includes ``target_vs_ref_prob.txt.gz``, ``target_vs_ref_chunklength.txt.gz``, ``target_vs_ref_aveSNPprob.txt``, ``target_vs_ref_aveindprob.txt`` and ``target_vs_ref_fixedlambda.txt``.